 Fritz Sommer is a theoretical neuroscientist at the Redwood Center for Theoretical Neuroscience and the Helen Wills Neuroscience Institute at the University of California, Berkeley.
 He studies the theoretical principles of how neurons and networks in the brain collaborate and organize to produce perception, memory, action and ultimately cognition.
 With Jeff Teeters, Sommers manages CRCNS.org, a repository for neuroscience data, and coordination of Neurodata Without Borders: Neurophysiology.

-Svoboda Group at the Janelia Research Campus of the Howard Hughes Medicine Institute
+Karel Svoboda and Group at the Janelia Research Campus of the Howard Hughes Medicine Institute

 Karel Svoboda is a Group Leader at the Janelia Research Campus, Howard Hughes Medical Institute in Ashburn, Virginia.
 He studies how synapses, neurons and their networks are altered by sensory experience, and builds advanced imaging tools for brain research.
 Svoboda shared The Brain Prize in 2015 for the development of two-photon microscopy, a technique that allows scientists to examine the function of individual neurons with high precision.
 His group contributes data to Neurodata Without Borders: Neurophysiology.